datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 Choose the appropriate learners for your course by following this link to [learner personas](https://authoring.datacamp.com/courses/design/personas.html)

 * Coder Chen: As there is no substantial statistical content in the course, this person's strong coding background would fit the course perfectly
-* Advanced Alex: As this person has already worked with the basic of data science (both in theory and in practice), this course is ideal for this person; as the content of this course is highly applied and can be used to industry
+* Mathematical Marta: As this person knows the basics (as she has 'been able to fill in the gaps in her knowledge') she will benefit from this course as she is confident with the basics, but not using them efficiently

 ## Step 3: Course outline